Jay White: Impact Wrestling (2021–2022)

-Through NJPW's affiliation with Impact Wrestling, White made his unannounced debut for Impact at the end of the Slammiversary event on July 17, 2021, confronting former Bullet Club leader Kenny Omega, Don Callis and former Bullet Club members The Good Brothers (Doc Gallows and Karl Anderson).
+Through NJPW's affiliation with Impact Wrestling, White made his unannounced debut for Impact at the end of the Slammiversary event on 17 July 2021, confronting former Bullet Club leader Kenny Omega, Don Callis and former Bullet Club members The Good Brothers (Doc Gallows and Karl Anderson).
 Callis, Gallows and Anderson attempted to 'too sweet' White but the group was attacked by Sami Callihan, Juice Robinson and future NEVER Openweight Championship contender David Finlay, after which White hit Finlay with a bladerunner.

 The following week, White confronted Gallows and Anderson, which ended in the two beating down White, until Chris Bey, who White attempted to recruit to Bullet Club following Slammiversary, made the save.
-On the July 29 episode of Impact, White and Bey lost to Gallows and Anderson.
+On the 29 July episode of Impact, White and Bey lost to Gallows and Anderson.
 On the next week's episode of Impact, White accompanied Bey to his match against Juice Robinson, which Bey would win.
 After the match, White would hand Bey a Bullet Club shirt, officially welcoming Bey into the group.
-On the August 12 episode of Impact, Bullet Club (White and Bey) lost to FinJuice (David Finlay and Juice Robinson) by disqualification. on the February 3, 2022 episode of Impact, Bullet Club (Chris Bey, Jay White, Tama Tonga and Tanga Loa) defeated Ace Austin, Jake Something, Madman Fulton and Mike Bailey.
+On the 12 August episode of Impact, Bullet Club (White and Bey) lost to FinJuice (David Finlay and Juice Robinson) by disqualification. on the 3 February 2022 episode of Impact, Bullet Club (Chris Bey, Jay White, Tama Tonga and Tanga Loa) defeated Ace Austin, Jake Something, Madman Fulton and Mike Bailey.
 At No Surrender, White defeated Eric Young.
 Later that night, White attacked Tama Tonga with a Blade Runner during Guerrillas of Destiny's Impact World Tag Team Championship match with The Good Brothers, allowing Gallows and Anderson to retain the titles as well as take G.o.D's place in Bullet Club.

-On the April 24, 2022 episode of Impact, White returned to Impact and teamed with Chris Bey to defeat Rich Swann and Willie Mack.
+On the 24 April 2022 episode of Impact, White returned to Impact and teamed with Chris Bey to defeat Rich Swann and Willie Mack.
 At Under Siege, Bullet Club (White, Chris Bey, Doc Gallows, El Phantasmo, and Karl Anderson) lost to Honor No More (Eddie Edwards, Kenny King, Matt Taven, Mike Bennett, and Vincent) in a ten match tag team match.
-On the May 12 episode of Impact, White and El Phantasmo lost to Josh Alexander and Tomohiro Ishii.
-On the June 16 episode of Impact, White and Chris Bey lost to The Briscoes (Jay Briscoe and Mark Briscoe).
+On the 12 May episode of Impact, White and El Phantasmo lost to Josh Alexander and Tomohiro Ishii.
+On the 16 June episode of Impact, White and Chris Bey lost to The Briscoes (Jay Briscoe and Mark Briscoe).

-All Elite Wrestling / Ring of Honor (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

 Sporadic appearances (2022)

 White in June 2022 at AEW x NJPW: Forbidden Door.

-White appeared in AEW on the February 9, 2022, episode of Dynamite, aiding Adam Cole and The Young Bucks in beating down Roppongi Vice (Trent Beretta and Rocky Romero).
+White appeared in AEW on the 9 February 2022, episode of Dynamite, aiding Adam Cole and The Young Bucks in beating down Roppongi Vice (Trent Beretta and Rocky Romero).
 The following week on Rampage, White defeated Baretta in his first AEW match.

-White appeared on AEW television in April and June, leading to a four-way match for his IWGP World Heavyweight Championship at Forbidden Door, which he won against Adam Page, Cole and Okada.
+White appeared on AEW television in April and June, leading to a four-way match for his IWGP Heavyweight Championship at Forbidden Door, which he won against Adam Page, Cole and Okada.